alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-28-tawassul-through-prophets-awliya.md

 group1: true
 locale: en
 lang: en
-excerpt: "What is the Islamic ruling on supplicating to Allah through a means through prophets and pious people?"
+summary: "What is the Islamic ruling on supplicating to Allah through a means through prophets and pious people?"
 ---

 ### Question: